niquewoodhouse/jekyll-blog/wirewax.md

 		 	<div class="unit half">

 		 		<p class="w80">
-		 			People think in spatial models.
-For example, when a visitor to your home is looking for the toilet, you tell them its location.
-This isn’t anything new for web.
-One of the first responses to this was breadcrumb navigation, which is still used today (Apple).
+		 			People think in 3D spaces.
+Books are in bookcases, bath towels are in the bathroom, &amp; the bathroom is up the stairs.
+Things are within things.
+One of the first responses to this was breadcrumb navigation, still used by ecomm sites today.  <span class="block pFocus">Its best to leverage the universal language of animation to explain location &amp; logic</span> For responsive interfaces breadcrumbs don't cut it.
+I try to treat products I design like architecture - as if I'm making a building people will be living in for a lifetime.
 		 		</p>
 		 		<p class="w80">
-					In responsive interfaces you can’t assume there is visual space for such old fashioned solutions so its best to leverage animation to explain the location of platform elements.
-So using transitions like zooey.
+					It involves planning as there’s many things to consider: building a foundation that will support an entire project and its design, thinking about users, how they will interact with it, what they need at each step &amp; designing everything in modules allowing flexibility for the future.
 		 		</p>
 		 	</div>

 		 	<div class="unit half">
 		 	</div>